xemantic/xemantic-state/README.md

 for charging.
 Roomba is not informing if the actual docking happens, therefore we wait until both - OI mode is switching to `PASSIVE` and the electric current is positive.

-Imagine trying to model this as conditions in the busy look continuously reading robot state.
+Imagine trying to model this as conditions in the busy loop continuously reading robot state.

 ## 2-way synchronization of state objects